mscdex/ssh2/README.md

 * 'data' events are passed a second (string) argument to the callback, which indicates whether the data is a special type.
 So far the only defined type is 'stderr'.

+* A boolean property 'allowHalfOpen' exists and behaves similarly to the property of the same name for net.Socket.
+When the stream's end() is called, if 'allowHalfOpen' is true, only EOF will be sent (the server can still send data if they have not already sent EOF).
+The default value for this property is `false`.

 * For shell(), an extra function is available:

     * **setWindow**(< _integer_ >rows, < _integer_ >cols, < _integer_ >height, < _integer_ >width) - _(void)_ - Lets the server know that the local terminal window has been resized.
 The behavior of these arguments is the same as described for shell().